 a) There is no concept of the Knowledge Plane in FOCALE or ENI.
 In particular, there is no concept of "self-assembly".
 Rather, each function is defined as a modular Functional Block, and there is a cognition layer that realizes a novel cognition model that manages behaviour.

-b) [i.12] defines the Knowledge Plane as a "construct that exhibits cognitive capabilities and behaviours in performing the management and control of networks and services, and operates on network-wide views (including knowledge continuously gathered about the state and behaviours of network elements) to dynamically and autonomically program (configure) network resources, services and their configurable parameters- as governed by the business and technical objectives required of the network… This definition of the Knowledge Plane is tailored to the GANA Knowledge Plane and is adopted from the definition…by Clark, Partridge, Ramming and Wroclawski, and refined accordingly for the GANA autonomic network.
+b) [i.12] defines the Knowledge Plane as a "construct that exhibits cognitive capabilities and behaviours in performing the management and control of networks and services, and operates on network-wide views (including knowledge continuously gathered about the state and behaviours of network elements) to dynamically and autonomically program (configure) network resources, services and their configurable parameters- as governed by the business and technical objectives required of the network… This definition of the Knowledge Plane is tailored to the GANA Knowledge Plane and is adopted from the definition…by Clark, Partridge, Ramming and Wroclawski, and refined accordingly for the GANA autonomic network".

 Control Loops.
 There is a significant difference in how the GANA and FOCALE architectures use control loops:

 a) [i.12] defines four basic hierarchical control loops levels of abstractions at which autonomicity by associated Decision Elements (DEs) may be introduced within the network, namely:

+Protocol-Level;

+Function-Level;

-Protocol-Level.
-Function-Level.
-Node-Level and
+Node-Level; and

 Network-Level (in the realm called the GANA Knowledge Plane)", though it recommends only concentrating on the latter three.

 It also talks about "fast" and "slow" control loops.

 b) FOCALE is less worried about "fast vs. slow" execution of a control loop.
 Rather, FOCALE concentrates on the current set of tasks that a control loop is performing.
 FOCALE has the ability to create new control loops as needed based on the task being executed, including nested control loops.